Detox Sauna included in Membership Packages

-Sessions start at $25 or are complimentary with any one hour spa therapy.
+Sessions start at $25 with any one hour spa therapy and some are included in the spa packages or membership.
 Exclusive & private & co-ed is also recommended with your booking if you wish because of your privacy – the sauna is located on our lanai area, covered and one area open to the meditation garden.

 Sitting in a sauna for a period of time will lead to sweating, which has many health benefits.
 Infrared saunas, specifically, are used for weight loss and relaxation.